 I have always enjoyed pursuing education – may it be for academic, coaching or personal use.
-Though not an easy road to take, I have always perceived education as an investment.
+Though not an easy road to take, I have always perceived learning as an investment.

 Few trimesters before I graduated college with a degree in Psychology, I was 100% sure that I wanted to pursue a Master’s degree and a career path in the field of human resources.
 I had a timeline written in a 10-year vision board pinned on my wall headboard.
 I wanted to finish an MS degree by the time I am 24, and a PhD degree by the time I am 28.
 My identity back then was also pinned on the things I do and can achieve; not in Christ.
 So a month before college graduation, even without any professional tenure, my college best friend and I started taking Masteral units in I/O Psychology.
 At the same time, I pursued an HR track in recruitment for my career.

 Unfortunately, because of foolish decisions and miserable circumstances, I failed to finish my MS degree halfway through the journey.
 I also had to quit my job with unpleasant goodbyes.

 - It was during this time that I experienced one of the lowest points in my life.
 It was also during this time that I accepted Jesus as my Lord and personal Savior (see related story here).
 God’s “No” for me to finish my MS degree and God’s “No” for me to pursue my job had a purpose.
 He redirected me to a path where I can admit before Him that joy and security can be only found in Him.